Knight Rider: The Ballad of Stevie and Michael, Part 3

 KITT instead cuts into the hospital’s PA system and calls a “code blue” for Michael’s room.
 Martoni attacks anyway, but this rouses Michael, who fights back.
 A handy bedpan saves Michael from further injury, and the medics (who take a depressingly long time to respond to the alarm), arrive to call the police and have Martoni taken into custody.

-Bonnie, the Emergency Standby Love Interest (never activated, as far as I know) is clearly distressed by this, although oddly not given any lines.
-She and
+Bonnie, the Emergency Standby Love Interest–never activated, as far as I know–is clearly distressed by Michael’s decision.
+Although, oddly enough, they don’t bother to give her any lines in this scene.
+She and Devon leave, meeting up outside with RC3.

-Cut to a small piano bar, where Stevie Mason is the featured act, here crooning the Carpenter’s “Love, Look at the Two of Us.”
+Cut to a small piano bar, where Stevie Mason is the featured act.
+We find her crooning the Carpenter’s “Love, Look at the Two of Us.”
 She’s singing, naturally, lines meant to correspond with her relationship with Michael, and where it might go from here:

 Strangers, in many ways,